ionic-team/ionic-portals/website/docs/for-ios/live-update-provider.md

 ## Install

 Add your update service's SDK to your project, following that SDK's own installation instructions.
-It will hand you an object you can pass straight to Portals when configuring a Portal below &mdash; there's nothing else to install.
+It will hand you an object you can pass straight to Portals when configuring a Portal below.
+There's nothing else to install.

 :::tip
 Building your own Live Update Provider integration instead of using an existing update service's SDK?
 See the [Live Update Provider SDK](https://github.com/ionic-team/live-update-provider-sdk) documentation.